What is a sole proprietorship?

 You can deduct 50% of your self-employment taxes.
 This is not a business deduction on Schedule C, but one that is accounted for as an Adjustment to Income on Schedule 1.

 In short, yes.
-Unless you are single-member LLC that has opted into filing as an S corporation, you will be taxed just like a sole proprietor.
-However, if you have multiple owners in the LLC, you will be taxed as a partnership, and will need to complete Schedule K-1.
+Unless you are a single-member LLC that has opted into filing as an S corporation, you will be taxed just like a sole proprietor.
+However, if you have multiple owners in the LLC, you will be taxed as a partnership and will need to complete Schedule K-1.

 Do I qualify for the Qualified Business Income deduction?

-Unfortunately, as a mental health professional, you are considered a “Specified Service Business”, which means that you are limited in your ability to take the full amount of the deduction.
-As a Specified Service Business, the 20% deduction begins to phase out at an income of $157,000, becoming completely inapplicable at $207,000 in annual income.
+Yes, as a mental health professional, you are considered a “Specified Service Business,” which means that you are limited in your ability to take the full amount of the deduction.

 What are estimated tax payments?

-If you are self-employed, and will owe more than $1,000 in taxes, you are required to pay your taxes four times a year in estimated payments.
-This estimated tax payment is a calculation based on assumptions around income tax, self-employment tax and any other tax you might be subject to as a practice owner.
+If you are self-employed and will owe more than $1,000 in taxes, you are required to pay your taxes four times a year in estimated payments.
+This estimated tax payment is calculated based on assumptions about income tax, self-employment tax, and any other tax you might be subject to as a practice owner.
+To learn more, please see the following: What are quarterly tax estimates? and How does Heard calculate quarterly estimated taxes?

 Who needs to make estimated payments?

-If you are a sole-proprietor, S corporation, or self-employed mental health professional, you will need to make quarterly estimated payments when you owe taxes of $1,000 or more.
+If you are a sole proprietor, S corporation, or self-employed mental health professional, you will need to make quarterly estimated payments when you are expected to owe $1,000 or more in taxes.

 When are estimated tax payments due?